 A proper vegetarian demi-glace is something that simply needs to be in your wheelhouse.
-It’s such a work horse of a sauce and you don’t always have to serve it with vegetables.
+It’s such a workhorse of a sauce and you don’t always have to serve it with vegetables.

-I toyed with various recipes in the past but a couple years ago I came across the Chef Steps approach to a vegan demi-glace or as they call it an “Umami Bomb”.
+I toyed with various recipes in the past but a couple of years ago I came across the Chef Steps approach to a vegan demi-glace or as they call it an “Umami Bomb”.
 It’s a wonderful recipe.
 Absolutely perfect.
 However, most people (me included) don’t always have those exact measures floating around in the refrigerator that the recipe calls for.
 My goal is to give a nod to Chef Steps but to also outline what makes a great vegan demi-glace and why I love it.

 Vegan Demi-Glace Method

 Again the Chef Steps recipe is truly “bomb” especially if you are aiming for consistency.
 Measuring out all your ingredients every time will get you there but that feels like a lot more work and not exactly practical for most home cooks.
 If you are looking for a demi-glace that can be repeatable or have never made one, then by all means aim toward the Chef Steps one first.